albertestegmann/Group-24-Exam/README.md

 # Group-24-Exam
-This is the exam repository for Group-24.
+This is the exam repository for Group-24, August 2024.

 **Memebers:**
 - Sebastian Kegel Dalsgaard